 1999 – Keeper David James made his 277th and last reds appearance in our 1-0 home defeat by Leicester City, with ex-Evertonian Ian Marshall netting the last-minute winner.

 Luis makes his mark

 2013 – We drew 2-2 with Chelsea at Anfield, with Oscar opening the scoring for the visitors before the break with a header from a corner.
 Daniel Sturridge equalised after having already hit the post since coming off the bench at half time.
-Eden Hazard converted a penalty after Luis Suárez handballed in the area, one of his five goals past us to date.
+Eden Hazard converted a penalty after Luis Suárez handballed in the area, one of his seven goals past us to date.
 Suárez then headed in a stoppage-time equaliser.
 However, headlines were dominated by Suárez biting Branislav Ivanović’s arm as they challenged for a ball in the area, an offence for which he was later banned for ten matches.

 2003 - Two late, late goals snatched a victory from the jaws of defeat at home to Charlton Athletic.
 Shaun Bartlett had put the Addicks ahead after Djimi Traoré’s slip.
 However, Sami Hyypiä and Steven Gerrard scored inside the last five minutes to keep us on course for the Champions League, although we fell at the final hurdle.

 2007 - Pepe Reina made his hundredth reds appearance with John Arne Riise playing his 300th game as we beat Wigan Athletic 2-0 at Anfield to guarantee a top-four finish in the League that season.
 Dirk Kuyt struck both our goals.

 1976 - Keeper Ray Clemence bagged a hat-trick that included two penalties as we lost 6-5 in a testimonial for Ray Mathias played at Tranmere Rovers.
 David Fairclough and Ray Kennedy also struck.